Overview of Thingealogy®

 User B has two Workspaces: one for their household and one for their elderly mother who doesn’t want to create her own Thingealogy® account

-User C has three workspaces: one for home, one for work, one for elderly dad
+User C has three Workspaces: one for home, one for work, one for elderly father-in-law

-User D has four workspaces: one for home, one for 2nd home, one for work, one for elderly parents
+User D has four Workspaces: one for home, one for 2nd home, one for work, one for elderly mother

 Beneficiaries - optional